 Both for flavor and nutrition, I threw in a tablespoon of unsweetened cocoa.
 Cocoa is low in calories, and has a small amount of fiber, iron, calcium, phosphorus, zinc, and niacin.
 Adding a tablespoon of cocoa won't provide the daily recommended value of these vitamins and minerals, but it contributes towards the amounts needed during the course of the day.
 Plus, it makes the house smell like cake!

 The two teaspoons of cinnamon added in provide polyphenols and anti-inflammatory properties.
-These can help fight off pain, inflammation of the arteries, and even help protect against cancer.
-Cinnamon also can lower cholesterol and blood sugar.
-Believe it or not, cinnamon can fight off fungal and bacterial infections, too, including bad breath and cavities!
+These properties can help fight off pain, inflammation of the arteries, and may even help protect against cancer.
+Cinnamon also may lower cholesterol and blood sugar.
+Believe it or not, cinnamon may help fight off fungal and bacterial infections, too, including bad breath and cavities!

 Dark Chocolate Chips